Dark Chocolate Mousse Cake with Dark Chocolate Cake, Vanilla Ice Cream, Praline and Raspberry Gel

 Bake for approx 30 minutes until skewer comes out clean

-Line the tin it was made with clingfilm leaving 3 inches overhanging all round
+Cool and remove from the tin, clean the tin and then line it with clingfilm leaving 3 inches overhanging all round

 Put cake back into the tin